 Assignment of PWD Inspector

 Following Post-Construction Stormwater Management Plan (PCSMP) approval, project contacts supplied by the applicant will receive an email from Stormwater Inspections that assigns a PWD Inspector to the project.
 This PWD Inspector will be the main contact for E&S and SMP inspections.
-PWD will only email the project contacts that have been provided by the applicant at the time of PCSMP approval.
+PWD will only email the project contacts that have been provided by the applicant at the time of PCSMP Approval.
 As such, the email may be sent to the design engineer, but not the contractor, particularly if a contractor had not been selected at the time of PCSMP Review Phase submission.
 It is the responsibility of the applicant to ensure that all necessary parties have been notified that an inspector has been assigned.
 If unaware of the specific PWD Inspector for the project, the applicant should contact Stormwater Inspections.

 Once the PCSMP Approval Letter is received, the applicant can obtain a Building Permit for the project from the City of Philadelphia Department of Licenses and Inspections (L&I), pending the receipt of other required approvals.
-PWD Stormwater Plan Review must be notified of any changes to the Approved E&S and PCSMP, layout, and/or materials prior to installation.
+PWD Stormwater Plan Review or Stormwater Billing and Incentives must be notified of any changes to the Approved E&S and PCSMP, layout, and/or materials prior to installation.
 Field changes may require new PWD and Pennsylvania Department of Environmental Protection (PA DEP) approvals, in addition to approval by the design engineer.
 The designer is referred to Section 2.3.1, PCSMP Review Phase, for more information on field changes.

 At the preconstruction meeting, the PWD Inspector will provide the contractor with the Construction Certification Forms (Appendix J) that were prepared for each SMP by the design engineer during the PCSMP Review Phase.
 The contractor must provide the PWD Inspector with an estimated schedule for the placement of geotextile, stone, storage media, piping, soil, etc.